mopidy/mopidy-mpris/README.rst

     https://github.com/JasonLG1979/gnome-shell-extensions-mediaplayer

-gnome-shell-extensions-mediaplayer is a quite feature rich MPRIS client built as an extension to Gnome Shell.
+gnome-shell-extensions-mediaplayer is a quite feature rich MPRIS client built as an extension to GNOME Shell.
 With the improvements to Mopidy-MPRIS in v2.0, this extension works very well with Mopidy.

 gnome-shell-extensions-mpris-indicator-button